IFAFMultiLA/ifafmultila.github.io/docs/_sources/devguide.rst.txt

 To build the documentation for the R functions of this package, you need to run the R command ``devtools::document()``.

+Translations
+""""""""""""

+``learnrextra`` at the moment only supports English and German.
+You can add support for more languages by editing ``inst/rmarkdown/templates/tutorial/resources/translations.json``.

+Custom data protection and tracking consent notes in any language can be added by following ":ref:`embed_dataprotection_trackingconsent`."

 Learning application setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^